Sema v. COMELEC and Dilangalen: The facts

-On August 28, 2006, the ARMM’s legislature, the ARMM Regional Assembly, exercising its power to create provinces under Section 19, Article VI of RA 9054, enacted Muslim Mindanao Autonomy Act No. 201 (MMA Act No. 201) creating the Province of Shariff Kabunsuan composed of the 8 municipalities in the first district of Maguindanao.
+On August 28, 2006, the ARMM's legislature, the ARMM Regional Assembly, exercising its power to create provinces under Section 19, Article VI of RA 9054, enacted Muslim Mindanao Autonomy Act No. 201 (MMA Act No. 201) creating the Province of Shariff Kabunsuan composed of the 8 municipalities in the first district of Maguindanao.

 Later, 2 new municipalities were carved out of the original 9, constituting Shariff Kabunsuan, resulting to total of 11.
 Cotabato City is not part of Maguindanao.
-Maguindanao voters ratified Shariff Kabunsuan’s creation in a October 29, 2006, plebiscite.
+Maguindanao voters ratified Shariff Kabunsuan's creation in an October 29, 2006, plebiscite.

-On February 6, 2007, Cotabato City passed Board Resolution No. 3999, requesting the COMELEC to “clarify the status of Cotabato City in view of the conversion of the First District of Maguindanao into a regular province” under MMA Act No. 201.
-The COMELEC issued Resolution No. 07-0407 on March 6, 2007 "maintaining the status quo with Cotabato City as part of Shariff Kabunsuan in the First Legislative District of Maguindanao.”
-Resolution No. 07-0407, adopted the COMELEC’s Law Department recommendation under a Memorandum dated February 27, 2007.
-The COMELEC issued on March 29, 2007, Resolution No. 7845 stating that Maguindanao’s first legislative district is composed only of Cotabato City because of the enactment of MMA Act No. 201.
+On February 6, 2007, Cotabato City passed Board Resolution No. 3999, requesting the COMELEC to "clarify the status of Cotabato City in view of the conversion of the First District of Maguindanao into a regular province" under MMA Act No. 201.
+The COMELEC issued Resolution No. 07-0407 on March 6, 2007 "maintaining the status quo with Cotabato City as part of Shariff Kabunsuan in the First Legislative District of Maguindanao."
+Resolution No. 07-0407, adopted the COMELEC's Law Department recommendation under a Memorandum dated February 27, 2007.
+The COMELEC issued on March 29, 2007, Resolution No. 7845 stating that Maguindanao's first legislative district is composed only of Cotabato City because of the enactment of MMA Act No. 201.

-On May 10, 2007, the COMELEC issued Resolution No. 7902 (subject of these cases), amending Resolution No. 07-0407 by renaming the legislative district in question as “Shariff Kabunsuan Province with Cotabato City (formerly First District of Maguindanao with Cotabato City).”
+On May 10, 2007, the COMELEC issued Resolution No. 7902 (subject of these cases), amending Resolution No. 07-0407 by renaming the legislative district in question as "Shariff Kabunsuan Province with Cotabato City (formerly First District of Maguindanao with Cotabato City)."

 Meanwhile, the Shariff Kabunsuan creation plebiscite was supervised and officiated by the COMELEC pursuant to Resolution No. 7727.

 The following municipalities seceded from Maguindanao and formed the new province.
 All of them were from the first legislative district of Maguindanao.

 Kabuntalan was chosen as the capital of the new province.
 The province was the first to be created under Republic Act No. 9054 or the Expanded ARMM law.

 Sandra Sema questioned COMELEC Resolution 7902 which combined Shariff Kabunsuan and Cotabato City into a single legislative district during the 2007 Philippine general election.
 Sema lost to incumbent Congress representative of the Shariff Kabunsuan and Cotabato district, Didagen Dilangalen.